rickhagwal/Sentiment_Analysis/README.md

 #### Objective:

-Perform Sentiment Analysis, to classify the emotion of tweets w.r.t.
-British museums, using pretrained BERT model.
+Perform Sentiment Analysis, to classify the emotion of tweets, using pretrained BERT model.

 #### What is BERT?